AdanRodriguez/Sprint-Challenge--Hash-BC/README.md

 ## Interview Questions

 Explain in detail the workings of a dynamic array:
-* What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+* What is the runtime complexity to access an array, O(1) add or remove from the front, O(n), and add or remove from the back?
+O(1) on average, but if theres no more space, then O(n)
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+O(n)

+* Explain how a blockchain is structured.
+        Index - the number of the block in the chain, starting at 0 or 1, depending on the chain.
+        Timestamp - the time at which the block was created.
+This is not required, but is often useful.
+        Transactions - the monetary transactions, or any type of data, that is proofed by the block.
+        Proof - the proof for this block.
+        Crytpographic/Previous Hash - the hash of the previous block.

-Explain how a blockchain is structured.
-What are the blocks, what is the chain?
-How is the data organized?
+What are the blocks: data being recorded, the link in the chain what is the chain? all blocks linked together with a hash in the next block How is the data organized? a series of indexed blocks

-Explain how proof of work functions.
-How does it operate.
-How does this protect the chain from attack.
+* Explain how proof of work functions.
+How does it operate. guess and check
+How does this protect the chain from attack. if you were to change the chain, you would need to change the previously hashed block before someone else finds a new block, which would take a huge amount of time
 What kind of attack is possible?
+A 51 percent attack, or majority attack, is a case when a user or a group of users control the majority of mining power.

 ## Project Set Up